 Casa Cova by Anonimous

-The main rooms, interlocking planes and high ceilings of ‘Casa Cova’ seek to remind us of the alternating heights of the massive chambers of the Mitla archeological ruins, juxtaposed with the smaller private passages commonly found on pre-colonial regional architecture.
+Casa Cova’s main rooms, interlocking planes, and high ceilings evoke the alternating heights found in the grand chambers of the Mitla archaeological ruins, juxtaposed with the smaller private passages typical of pre-colonial regional architecture.

 Photography courtesy of Anonimous